rakshitha123/StableForecasting_A/README.md

 The interpolation experiments of N-BEATS model are written in ./experiments/nbeats_experiments.R.
 The forecasts, accuracy metrics and stability metrics of the framework will be stored in "./results/forecasts", "./results/errors" and "./results/errors/stability" folders, respectively.

+Note: run the script, "./utils/cal_horizontal_errors.R" to obtain the stability measures of horizontal stability experiments that are reported in the revised paper.

 # Experimental Datasets
 The experimental datasets are available in the datasets folder.